CHEM – Chemistry

 CHEM 107 Introduction to Environmental Chemistry (3)

 Designed for students who may not have a background in chemistry but have an interest in the environmental impacts of chemistry.
 This basic chemistry knowledge will then be applied to chemical process in the atmosphere, lithosphere and hydrosphere.
 The course will conclude with a study of the biosphere.
 Students may not receive credit for CHEM 107 and either CHEM 108 or CHEM 111.
-(NS, GS)
+(NS, GS, EXP)

-CHEM 111 General Chemistry with Lab (4)
+CHEM 111 General Chemistry I with Lab (4)

-CHEM 221 Inorganic Chemistry with Lab (4)
+CHEM 112 General Chemistry II with Lab (4)

 CHEM 231 Organic Chemistry I with Lab (4)

-Prerequisite: CHEM 111.
+Prerequisite: CHEM 112.
 Initiates the study of carbon chemistry by examining the structure and reactivity of organic functional groups with an emphasis on reaction mechanisms.
 One 3-hour lab per week.
 The laboratory will focus on basic techniques used in preparative organic chemistry.

 CHEM 241 Analytical Chemistry with Lab (4)

-Prerequisite: CHEM 111.
+Prerequisite: CHEM 112.
 An introduction to analytical chemistry, including chemical and physical methods.
 Two lectures and two laboratories per week.

 CHEM 285 Introduction to Chemistry Research (1)